 How to achieve that in terms of presentation design tips?
 Your top priority would be to make your slides engaging, highly visual, and strong supporters of your message.

 Good presentation design is a highly visual presentation design.
 Use powerful images like photos and illustrations which will help you convey your message through metaphors and analogies.
 Use cartoon characters depicted in conceptual scenes to recreate different real-life situations and make your audience relate.
 Use cartoon characters as narrators to help you tell a story.
 You will quickly find out that cartoon characters will boost the overall engagement among your audience.

 By the way, maybe you would be interested to read about 7 Weird Myths About Using Cartoons in Presentations.

 What does it take for an image to be powerful?
-Think in terms of concepts, analogies, metaphors.
+Think in terms of concepts, analogies, and metaphors.
 Any image that will help you make a complex matter easier to understand is a powerful image.
 Any image that enhances your words is a powerful image.
 Any image which provokes (a desired) emotion is a powerful image.
-To put it simply, an image which helps you achieve your goal and successfully convey your information to your audience, is a powerful image.
+To put it simply, an image that helps you achieve your goal and successfully convey your information to your audience is a powerful image.
 Your presentation design must be saturated with those.

 With little text

 A presentation is for looking, not for reading.

 What will happen if you put too much text on your slides?
 Instead of listening and understanding, people will most likely start to write in their notebooks the text they see on the presentation board.
 As a result, nobody can truly focus on what you are saying to them.
 Been there, done that.